ianbarrere/ananke/README.md

 ### RepoConfigInterface
-Your interface for the config repo is an object called the RepoConfigInterface (RCI) from ananke.config_api.
+Your interface for the config repo is an object called the RepoConfigInterface (RCI) from ananke.config_api.network_config.
 This object provides some tools you can use to interact with your config repo.
 In general, you will instantiate one of these objects and then pass it around to your various functions or classes in order for them to interact with the repo.

 A basic instantiation like so `rci = RepoConfigInterface()` will create a read-only instance